Bean aphid (Aphis fabae)

 Sweet corn for processing can tolerate higher levels of aphid pressure before treatment is required, because the husks and eartips are removed in the processing plant.
 In most cases, natural enemies provide adequate control of aphids in processing sweet corn.

 Destroy aphid-infested crops growing next to maturing sweet corn plantings immediately after harvest to prevent dispersal.
 Destroying weed hosts late in the year may help destroy overwintering populations.
 Aphid populations tend to be higher in crops that are fertilized liberally with nitrogen.
-Irrigation and rain depress aphid populations.

 Home gardeners can often get effective control by washing aphids with a strong stream of water.